ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 ## Estimates or NoEstimates: Let's explore the possibilities - Woody Zuill

 <span class="image left"><img class="p-image" alt="Woody Zuill" src="/img/craft-conf-2018/Woody-Zuill.png"></span>
-[Woody Zuill](https://twitter.com/woodyzuill){:target="_blank"} has been programming for 30+ years, and works as an Agile Coach and Application Development Manager.
+[Woody Zuill](https://twitter.com/woodyzuill){:target="_blank"} has been programming for 30+ years and works as an Agile Coach and Application Development Manager.
 He and his team are the originators of the Mob Programming approach to teamwork in software development and he is considered one of the founders of the "#NoEstimates" discussion.